michal-bures/pwa/README.md

     * new service worker is loaded and the version number in the bottom right changes
     * but the background color still remains unchanged because the style.css was already loaded from cache by the old service worker
 * reload the app once more, now the background change will finally take effect, as the new service worker no longer uses the old cached version

+### The even trickier things about updating

+* open the page in two tabs, and check how the update process works now; experiment with
+  * commenting out `self.skipWaiting()` in the service worker
+  * commenting out `await self.clients.claim()` in the service worker

 ### How to make the counter even more robust